 It excels on low-pile carpet and hardwood floors.
 We’ve got rugs and hardwood floors and our house is about 900 sqft and we go through about 1 bag every 3 months and that’s with a vacuum almost every other day.

-Another pleasant surprise is the easy of repair.
-We noticed our Oreck was struggling to pickup anything and sounded strange.
+Another pleasant surprise is the ease of repair.
+We noticed our Oreck was struggling to pick up anything and sounded strange.
 One look underneath and we saw the roller had stopped spinning.
 Cause – broken belt.

 The fix is simple and thanks to Oreck no run to the Oreck supply store was needed as an extra belt is stored in the base of the Oreck.

-First re-install clean roller then take belt from bottom of Oreck and place it on the spindle coming off the motor first.
+First, re-install a clean roller then take the belt from the bottom of Oreck and place it on the spindle coming off the motor first.
 Then slowly guide it back on the roller.
 It should go on easily.
-6. Re-align and replace base

 Make sure the belt is properly lined up and spin the roller with your hand to make sure it’s centered.
 Then re-attach the base and tighten all five screws.
 Once it’s back together turn it back on and make sure the roller is spinning properly.